 Your digital cookbook will show you recipes you haven’t seen in years.
 It may even get you out of a cooking rut.
 I found dishes that I used to make all the time that quickly went back into rotation.
 Digital cookbook for the win!

 When choosing a method to create a digital cookbook, I’m looking for a few things.
 First is the ease of use.
 I want something simple that I can easily import recipes from any website without fuss.
 It’s also essential to be able to add recipes that aren’t on the internet.
 We all have those recipes we printed years ago or family dishes that are significant parts of our collections.
-The app should allow those recipes to be added quickly.
+The online recipe organizers should allow those recipes to be added quickly.

 I am also looking for the option to create a useful shopping list.
 The list should be well organized and easy to share, print, or save.